THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We stopped in at the Suisan Fish Market for a traditional Hawaiian lunch of poke.
 We had it three ways, and our favorite was definitely the spicy poke, which is mayo-based.

-After a traditional Hawaiian lunch of poke from Suisan Fish Market, we headed off for our big activity of the day – the Hawai’i Volcano National Park.
+After lunch, we headed off for our big activity of the day – the Hawai’i Volcano National Park.
 This park is home to Kīlauea, one of the world’s most active volcanoes, and Mauna Loa, the world’s most massive shield volcano.
-We watched a free 20-minute video about the history of Hawai’i, where we learned that the Hawaiian islands were formed by the earth’s crust moving over the volcano….sort of like the belt on an assembly line forming Hershey kisses from underneath.
+We watched a free 20-minute video about the history of Hawai’i.
+The video taught us that the Hawaiian islands were formed by the earth’s crust moving over the volcano….sort of like the belt on an assembly line forming Hershey kisses from underneath.
 In fact, the next Hawaiian island is already forming on the ocean floor.

-Next we drove to the Thurston Lava Tube.
+Next, we drove to the Thurston Lava Tube.
 The premise of the tube is really similar to the one we walked through in the Galapagos – the top of lava flows harden and then drain, leaving a cavity in the earth’s crust.
 The tube in the Galapagos was short and the rocks were very angular and geometric.
 Here, the tunnel is long and the walls are smoother.

 Tuesday we got up and had a fantastic breakfast at the Tin Shack on our way back to the park.
 We had to pass by the park anyway to head to Kona, so we stopped to view the crater during the day.
 There were only a handful of people at the crater, so we got to eavesdrop on a private tour.